nathanjmorton/mstr_rest_embed_sdk_sample/readme.md

 # MSTR JS REST API Embedding Demo

 - Download & unzip into tomcat webapps as standalone folder (html and its assets should be at folder root)
+- Log into Library on tomcat to get a session to share with the app
+- Load up Dossiers into Library and get their URLs
-- Edit html file where it says "TODO:" (required or optional)
+- Edit html file where it says "TODO:" (required or optional) to set dossier URLs
 - Browse to tomcat webapp directory
 - All set!